webage003/bigbangrke/docs/guides/deployment_scenarios/quickstart.md

 # Big Bang Quick Start

 ## Overview

 This guide is designed to offer an easy to deploy preview of BigBang, so new users can get to a hands-on state as quickly as possible.
-Note: The current implementation of the Quick Start limits customizability of the BigBang Deployment.
-(It's doing a GitOps defined deployment from a repo you don't control.)
+Note: The current implementation of the Quick Start limits the ability to customize the BigBang Deployment.
+It's doing a GitOps defined deployment from a repository you don't control.

 ## Step 1.
 Provision a VM
 The following requirements are recommended for Demo Purposes: